JLRipley314/Standalone-TwoPunctures-C-Cpp/README.md

-# The TwoPunctures Standalone code, adapted for (modified) generalized harmonic evolution
+# The TwoPunctures Standalone code, adapted for C/C++

 ## Lineage